 A Satire of Tulip Mania by Jan Brueghel the Younger (ca. 1640) depicts speculators as brainless monkeys in contemporary upper-class dress.
 In a commentary on the economic folly, one monkey urinates on the previously valuable plants, others appear in debtor's court and one is carried to the grave.

 Conflict, Commerce, and Certainty: Europe and the Mediterranean World, 1600-1699

-The course will explore the social and cultural basis of Later Medieval civilisation in Europe and the Mediterranean world from 1000 to 1453 AD.
-Focusing on key events in both east and west, such as the Norman invasion of England, the rise of the Mongols, the Crusades, and famine and plague in Europe, it will end with the birth of the Renaissance and the fall of Constantinople.
-Drawing on archaeological evidence, literary texts, architecture and the visual arts, it will look at the complex and shifting relationships between the present and the past in the definition and transformation of national and religious identities.
+The course will explore the social and cultural basis of 17th-century civilisation in Europe and the Mediterranean world from 1600 to 1699.
+Drawing on archaeological evidence, historical and literary texts, architecture and the visual arts, it will look at the complex and shifting relationships between the present and the past in the definition and transformation of national, cultural, and religious identities.
 Topics covered range from Dutch tulip mania, architecture in the Ottoman Empire, the British Restoration, and Scandinavia in the 17th century, to Jewish lives in Europe, the revolution in landscape gardening and early ideas about collecting and museums.